bnb-chain/bnb-chain.github.io/docs/validator/fullnode.md

 5.Monitor node status

 You can monitor the log from `/node/bsc.log` by default.
-When your node has started syncing, you should be able see the following output:
+When your node has started syncing, you should be able to see the following output:

 ```
 t=2022-09-08T13:00:27+0000 lvl=info msg="Imported new chain segment"             blocks=1    txs=177   mgas=17.317   elapsed=31.131ms    mgasps=556.259  number=21,153,429 hash=0x42e6b54ba7106387f0650defc62c9ace3160b427702dab7bd1c5abb83a32d8db dirty="0.00 B"